baojudezeze/EE5438HW1/README.md

 # EE5438HW1
-python program for FMNIST dataset.
+Code for FMNIST dataset using only MLP.